enercoop/enda/guides/Building this package.md

 ## Test.pypi.org

-To upload to `test.pypi.org`:
+To upload to `test.pypi.org` :
 ```shell
 twine upload --repository-url https://test.pypi.org/legacy/ dist/*
 ```

-Check that the package is there: https://test.pypi.org/project/enda/#history .
+Check that the package is there : https://test.pypi.org/project/enda/#history .

 Test to install and use this test package.
 Go to another directory, and create/activate a virtualenv.
 ```shell